Ascending into an Open Future

 If you are part of the academic and research library community; value sustainable, open scholarship and education; embrace equity, diversity and inclusion; and want to ensure that you have the knowledge and skills you need now—this event is for you.

 All programs are listed in Central time.
 You can enter the virtual conference platform on April 6 to create your personal agenda by favoriting sessions, after which you can export your sessions to your Outlook or Google calendar.
-Live sessions will be recorded and available for 30 days in the virtual conference platform.
+Live sessions will be recorded and available through May 13 in the virtual conference platform.

 On-Demand programs will be available as recordings in the virtual conference platform.
-You will have access to the platform for 30 days and can engage with and ask questions of the On-Demand presenters via asyhcnronous chat.
+You will have access to the platform through May 13 and can engage with and ask questions of the On-Demand presenters via asyhcnronous chat.

 Kaetrena Davis Kendrick